mintty/mintty/wiki/CtrlSeqs.md

 They follow the current status of the bidi mode model of the [«BiDi in Terminal Emulators» recommendation](https://terminal-wg.pages.freedesktop.org/bidi/).

+Note: Disabling autodetection prevents spoiled table layout when Unicode Box Drawing characters or DEC line drawing are used.

 Note: Box mirroring means a number of graphic characters are added to the set of bidi-mirrored characters as specified by Unicode.
 These are the unsymmetric characters from ranges Box Drawing (U+2500-U+257F) and Block Elements (U+2580-U+259F).
 Others may be added in future versions.

 Note: SPD is a deprecated fun feature.

+Note: Except for the global bidi enable/disable sequences, bidi sequences apply to whole lines as long as they are effective.

 ### LAM/ALEF joining ###